-Massachusetts Office of Research and Standards Guideline (ORSG) - This is the concentration of a chemical in drinking water, at or below which, adverse health effects are unlikely to occur after chronic (lifetime) exposure.
+Massachusetts Office of Research and Standards Guideline (ORSG) - This is the office that determines the guidelines for the concentration of a chemical in drinking water, at or below which, adverse health effects are unlikely to occur after chronic (lifetime) exposure.
 If exceeded, it serves as an indicator of the potential need for further action.